chriswrightdesign/websites-for-non-jerks/README.md

 - Can you read the type clearly?
 - On larger screens is your line length limited to (roughly) 75 chars?
 [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881792063)
 - Is the type size an equivalent of 15-25px?
 [Butterick's Practical Typography Summary of key rules](http://practicaltypography.com/summary-of-key-rules.html)
-- Are you creating a clear hierarchy between different typographic elements? (headlines, long form copy, lists etc)
+- Are you creating contrast between different typographic elements? (headlines, long form copy, lists etc)
 - Are your font-sizes and line-heights em/rem based?
 - Have you chosen appropriate font families for headlines and body copy?
 - Did you look at how the font family rendered in different browser and devices?